 Please join us in creating a vibrant Biophysical Society of Canada.

 Please join us for the Biophysical Society of Canada mixer at the US Biophysical Society meeting in Baltimore from 6:00 to 8:00 p.m. on Sunday, February 8, 2015.
 The mixer will be held at the Pratt Street Ale House.
 A draw at the mixer from amongst the attendees will be held for one travel award.

 Our society will also provide merit based travel support for students (one at the M.Sc. and one at the Ph.D level) and one award for a post-doctoral member of the BSC-SBC to attend the meeting in Baltimore.
 The awards will be announced in January, 2015, and presented at the mixer.

-To apply for the travel awards, please send an up-to-date CV, a copy of the abstract that you submitted for the meeting, and a supporting letter from your current supervisor to John Baenziger by November 1, 2014.
-Note that to be eligible for a travel award, both the applicant and his/her supervisor must be members of the BSC.
+To apply for the travel awards, please send an up-to-date CV, a copy of the abstract that you submitted for the meeting, and a supporting letter from your current supervisor to John Baenziger by December 15, 2014.
+Note that to be eligible for a travel award, both the applicant and his/her supervisor must be members of the BSC in 2015.